Chunyu-Lin-bjtu/autoware-wiki/Installation-by-Docker:-Generic-x86.md

    ``` bash
    $ cd Autoware/docker
    ```
-   Modify the last sentence of run.sh in that directory: autoware-$1 --> <font color="Red">autoware/autoware:1.6.0-kinetic</font>
+   Modify the last sentence of run.sh in that directory: `autoware-$1` --> `autoware/autoware:1.6.0-kinetic`

    Run run.sh kinetic if you use Ubuntu 16.04, assuming that the default path is "/home/$USER/shared_dir".
    ``` bash